 WALK THE MOON threw us a resounding proverbial hug with their new album ‘Talking is Hard’ prompting their audience to crank up the music when life gets tough.
 And well, just to shut up and dance.
-As the band head into an even busier period of touring, after achieving their first US no.1 with their last single ‘Shut Up and Dance’, they are ready to ascend on to UK shores again very soon.
+As the band head into an even busier period of touring after achieving their first US no.1 single with ‘Shut Up and Dance’, they will be arriving on UK shores again very soon.
 With the recent announcement of a May UK tour, to co-inside with the release of their third album, the band are ready to win our hearts all over again.

 But before all that, we sat down with guitarist Eli Maiman to chat about all things WALK THE MOON – the new album, learning curves, first gigs and more.

-The album is full of upbeat, outrageously catchy songs.
-Although, the message of the album is nonetheless just as intense providing real meaning to the songs.
+‘TALKING IS HARD’ is full of upbeat, outrageously catchy songs.
+The message of the album is nonetheless just as intense providing real meaning alongside the upbeat rhythms.
 Whether you’re singing about self-expression or positivity, what I took from the album is its strength.
-It’s empowerment.
+Its empowerment.
 What does the album mean to you?

 “TALKING IS HARD is really about the human desire to connect, and the struggle that we go through every day to do so.
 For it being such a basic urge, it sure gives us a lot of problems, despite technology making it easier to communicate than ever before.
 The album is about rising above that.
 The message of the album is absolutely one of empowerment.”

 Of all the songs on ‘Talking is Hard’ which lyric resonates with you the most?

 “It changes, day to day.
 Most consistently, though, it’s ‘Aquaman’.”

 ‘Aquaman’ was the last song you worked on for the album, it’s probably my favourite.
 Moments like that when you pull a song together on the last day of recording it must be a sweet moment when it all comes together like that?